-A garment traditionally thought to have been worn by Saint Thomas Becket at the time of his brutal murder in Canterbury Cathedral in 1170 is to return to the UK as part of this year’s commemorations to mark 850 years since his death
+A garment traditionally thought to have been worn by Saint Thomas Becket at the time of his brutal murder in Canterbury Cathedral in 1170 was to return to the UK as part of the commemorations to mark 850 years since his death.
+The return has been postponed to 2022

 This year, Canterbury Cathedral together with a number of other cultural and historical institutions and associations commemorates the murder of St. Thomas Becket in the Cathedral in 1170.
 As part of the planned events, Canterbury has been able to borrow the shirt, which the saint probably wore during his martydom.